 What to Pack when Traveling to Europe for Business

 I am preparing to do research in Italy for a year starting in 2015 and want to begin my wardrobe capsule that will go from cold to hot.
 Two questions: I will need to look nice a little lower than business casual for my museum and archival appointments.
 Any tips on something versatile to fit those needs?
 Also, I am a workout FANATIC (teach Spin) and would like to work out at least four times a week.
 How do I pack for that luxury?
 Can you pleas give me some tips on what to pack when traveling to Europe for business?

 I have the perfect solution to your dilemma on what to pack when traveling to Europe for business:!
 Their pants have the perfect fabric to take you from the boardroom to the city and even the mountain trails, too.
 Their high performance yet lightweight trouser fabrics make their travel pants unbeatable and ultra-comfortable.

 I recommend thefor a versatile business-style travel pant that would seamlessly transition from museums to appointments (and you can even use them to work out if needed).
 They’re the same fabric as the which is my favorite cut because they’re slim fit and look like regular pants.

 Read my full review on why I think Anatomie makes the best travel pants for women!

 For Working Out

-They key to packing work out clothing is to choose 2-4-items that will dry quickly so you can use, wash, and dry to re-use the next time you want to workout even if it’s the same day.
-In addition to being moisture wicking, the fabric in the clothing should also be durable to handle constant use and should also be able to be worn for other activities not just fitness.
+The key to packing work out clothing is to choose 2-4-items that will dry quickly so you can use, wash, and dry to re-use the next time you want to work out even if it’s the same day.
+In addition to being moisture-wicking, the fabric in the clothing should also be durable to handle constant use and should also be able to be worn for other activities, not just fitness.